kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature can be disabled (`WorkloadWithJob: false`).
-The API server then clears `spec.scheduling` on writes (preserving an already-stored value), and the controller stops compiling `Workload` and `PodGroup`.
+With the gate disabled on kube-apiserver, it clears `spec.scheduling` on creations; with the gate disabled on kube-controller-manager, the controller stops compiling `Workload` and `PodGroup`.

 ###### What happens if we reenable the feature if it was previously rolled back?

 When the feature is re-enabled:
 - New and reconciled Jobs without running pods get `Workload` and `PodGroup` compiled from their `spec.scheduling` (defaulting to `Basic`) on their next reconciliation cycle.
+- Jobs that already have a `Workload`/`PodGroup` from before the rollback are not recreated or
+  recompiled: on reconcile the controller discovers the existing objects and reuses them.
+If only a partial set exists — e.g., a `Workload` but no `PodGroup`, left by a controller that was disabled mid-creation, the controller completes the missing object on its next sync, provided the Job has no pods yet.
-- Jobs that already have running pods are not affected, since scheduling policy only applies to pods evaluated in future scheduling cycles.
+- Jobs that already have running pods are not affected, their existing `Workload`/`PodGroup` remain in use, and scheduling policy only applies to pods evaluated in future scheduling cycles.
 - A previously stored `spec.scheduling` value on a Job is honored again once the gate is on.

 ###### Are there any tests for feature enablement/disablement?